ConCopilot/concopilot-examples/concopilot_examples/interactor/chatwithtool/.config/instruction_without_plugin_prompt.md

 }
 ```

+Please make sure **NOT** to surround the asset reference URL with "<|" and "|>" in this case,
+as it is used to serialize the referenced asset object and embed it into a text content.

-### Using AssetRef in Message Contents
+### Using AssetRef to Serialize and Embed the Referencing Object

-Sometimes, you may need to reference some asset object in your message.
+Sometimes, you may need to serialize an asset object and embed it into a message text (not the case for passing the asset object as Plugin Call parameters).
+For example, if you want to serialize an image to a data URL and embed it in a Markdown text,
-You can use the asset reference to the object to achieve this.
+you can use the asset reference to the object and surround it with "<|" and "|>".
+This should only be done in this specific case and must not be done when passing AssetRef to Plugin Calls where serialization and embedding are not needed.
 Both the JSON object version and Asset Reference URL version are acceptable.
-Unlike passing AssetRef to Plugin Calls, you must surround the asset reference with "<|" and "|>" in this case.

-For example, inserting an image object by using asset reference in a Markdown text:
+For example, to insert an image object using an asset reference in a Markdown text:

 The JSON object version: